-During 2011, we agreed to dispose of certain consolidated properties that had an aggregate carrying value of \$355.4 million and debt obligations of \$162.0 million for aggregate sales proceeds of \$136.0 million resulting in a net loss of \$42.4 million.
+During 2011, we agreed to dispose of certain consolidated properties that had an aggregate carrying value of \$355.4 million and debt obligations of \$177.0 million for aggregate sales proceeds of \$136.0 million resulting in a net loss of \$42.4 million.
 The loss on disposition of these properties recognized in the consolidated statements of operations and comprehensive income and the operating results of such properties were not significant to our consolidated results of operations.
 The following lists those consolidated properties we disposed of during 2011 and the date of disposition:

-Date of Disposition
+Property Date of Disposition

-March 18, 2011
+Crossville Outlet Center March 18, 2011

-June 28, 2011
+Prime Outlets - Jeffersonville June 28, 2011

-September 1, 2011
+Century III Mall September 1, 2011

-December 1, 2011
+Crystal River Mall December 1, 2011

-December 31, 2011
+Factory Merchants Branson December 31, 2011

 During 2010, we disposed of three consolidated properties that had an aggregate carrying value of \$91.4 million and debt obligations of \$91.3 million for which we received aggregate sales proceeds of \$5.8 million resulting in a net gain of \$5.7 million.
 The gain on disposition of these properties recognized in the consolidated statements of operations and comprehensive income and the operating results of the properties that we sold or disposed of during 2010 were not significant to our consolidated results of operations.
-The following lists those consolidated properties we disposed of during 2010 and the date of disposition:
+The following lists those consolidated properties we disposed of and the date of disposition:

-Property
+Property Date of Disposition

 Crossroads Mall March 4, 2010

 Brightwood Plaza March 30, 2010

 Palm Beach Mall March 31, 2010